hassansin/hassansin.github.io/_posts/2017-08-25-shared-event-loop-among-same-origin-windows.md

 6. And finally we see the 1 sec timeout callback is fired approximately after 6 seconds later.

+So it's clear from the timings of when content is loaded in popup and when the setTimeout callback is fired in top window - that they both share the same event-loop.

 So how do we run same-origin windows in it's own process without affecting each others' event-loop?
 It turns out we can pass an option [`noopener`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) in `window.open()`.
 But using the option also loses any reference to the parent/child window.
-So we can't communicate between the windows using `window.postMessage()`
+So we can't communicate between the windows using `window.postMessage()`.

+---

+All these behavior could be different in different browsers.
+It's all actually browser implementation specific.
+We can even pass different flags in Chrome and choose different process model.